Aethagoan/Gas-Station-Simulator/README.md

 Simulation Resumes.
 Simulation plays out correctly.

-X) Customer insults the clerk and leaves if there is no space at the station (We will keep track of lost revenue)
+XI) Customer insults the clerk and leaves if there is no space at the station (We will keep track of lost revenue)